-In 2018 the Day-1 setup, SIDDHARTINO, see Fig. 3, containing 8 SDDs units, aiming to measure kaonic helium to quantify the background in the new DA Φ NE configuration, previous to the kaonic deuterium measurement, was installed and tested in laboratory.
-The strategy for the setup installation on the DA Φ NE collider was consolidated.
-SIDDHARTINO will be installed on DA Φ NE in Spring 2019 and debug and optimization will be performed, followed by the kaonic deuterium measurement with SIDDHARTA-2 setup in 2019 and 2020.
+In 2019 the first setup, SIDDHARTINO, see Fig. 3, containing 8 SDDs units, aiming to measure kaonic helium to quantify the background in the new DA Φ NE configuration, previous to the kaonic deuterium measurement, was installed and tested on DA Φ NE (Figure 4).
+The luminometer detector and SDD calibration system were optimized, while DA Φ NE was in commissioning.
+In early 2020 first collisions were achieved in DA Φ NE and SIDDHARTINO is in optimization run.

-More details can be found in the presentations to the LNF International Scientific Committee on the LNF-INFN dedicated web-site.
+More details can be found in the presentations to the 2019 LNF International Scientific Committee meetings on the LNF-INFN dedicated web-site.

-2.3 SIDDHARTA2 activities in 2019
+2.3 Plan for the SIDDHARTA-2 activities in 2020

-The LNF group main activities in SIDDHARTA-2 for 2019 will be the following ones:
+The LNF group main activities in SIDDHARTA-2 for 2020 will be the following ones:

-- Monte Carlo simulations for the SIDDHARTINO and SIDDHARTA-2 setups and physics; - installation of the SIDDHARTINO setup on $DA\Phi NE$ debug and run with kaonic helium - data analysis - preparation and installation of the SIDDHARTA-2 setup on DA Φ NE when background conditions are as in SIDDHARTA
+- run with of the SIDDHARTINO setup on $DA\Phi NE$ with kaonic helium measurement - Monte Carlo simulations for the SIDDHARTINO and SIDDHARTA-2 setups and physics; - data analysis - preparation and installation of the SIDDHARTA-2 setup on DAΦNE (when background conditions measured by SIDDHARTINO are as in SIDDHARTA as run for kaonic deuterium measurement) - run with a High Purity Germanium detector for testing the feasibility of other kaonic atoms measurements

-In Figure 4 we show the kaonic deuterium simulated spectrum and expected results for an integrated luminosity of 800 pb^{-1} .
+In Figure 5 we show the kaonic deuterium simulated spectrum and expected results for an integrated luminosity of 800 pb^{-1} .